Planning a cross-country road trip to visit the most popular attractions across North America? Here's your road map.

 We should note that tourism statistics are debatable.
 The researcher even admitted that, "in determining the top attraction draws, the tourism industry is very controversial as well as competitive in its methods."

 So what do you think?
-Does this map show an accurate representation of the most popular attraction in every state?
+Does this map show an accurate representation of the most popular attractions across the United States?

-Also, the parks across this great land of ours are the least visited popular attractions in the US.
+Also, the national and state parks across this great land of ours are the least visited popular attractions in the US.
 The two least visited are Flint Hill Tall Grass Prairie in Kansas and the Theodore Roosevelt National Park in North Dakota.

 Still, there's some good advice here if you want to visit spots ranging from Connecticut, Delaware, Hawaii, Alaska, Oklahoma, New Hampshire, Maine , Colorado, Oregon, Utah, Vermont, West Virginia and Washington State to Maryland, Massachusetts, Michigan, Mississippi, Missouri, Indiana, Iowa, Kentucky, Idaho, Texas, New Mexico, Nebraska, Pennsylvania, Rhode Island, Wisconsin, North Carolina, South Carolina and the New Jersey shore boardwalk.